higuaro/books-exercises/README.md

-# Exercises for books/tutorials read
+# Exercises for books (or tutorials)

-Some of the books read/reading:
+List of books:

 * [Dynamic Programming for the coding interview](https://www.amazon.com.au/Dynamic-Programming-Coding-Interviews-Bottom-Up-ebook/dp/B06XZ61CMP)